ncatlab/nlab-content/pages/6/0/7/5/5706/content.md

 * [[Peter May]], [[Kate Ponto]],

-  _More concise algebraic topology -- Localization, Completion and Model Categories__
+  _More concise algebraic topology -- Localization, Completion, and Model Categories_

   University of Chicago Press (2012)